Abdallah-Afifi/Readers_Writers/Report.md

 ## 3. Methodology

-Our approach to solving the Readers-Writers problem involved:
+my approach to solving the Readers-Writers problem involved:
 1. Analyzing the different prioritization schemes and their impacts
 2. Implementing solutions using different synchronization primitives
 3. Writing comprehensive test and benchmark programs